pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

 Declares that the fd associated with pollDesc is ready for I/O.
-The toRun argument is used to build a list of goroutines to return from the platform-specific netpoll function used by the runtime.
+The toRun argument is used to build a list of goroutines to return from the platform-specific netpoll function used by the runtime (this function is called while iterating over events, and the gList is build up during the iterations).

 The mode argument is 'r', 'w', or 'r'+'w' to indicate whether the fd is ready for reading or writing or both.